How to do a Simple Mid-year Homeschool Assessment

 You can’t improve what you don’t evaluate!

 Editor’s Note: There are a couple of affiliate links contained in this blog post.
-Should you buy something using one of these links, we may make a small commission on your purchase at no extra cost for you.
+Should you buy something using one of our links, we may make a small commission at no extra cost for you.
 Thank you from the bottom of my heart for supporting us in this way!

 The beginning of the year (or semester) is always exciting.

 You know most of us begin our homeschool year by just jumping right in, assuming we’ll be able to finish our books and plans by the end of our school year.
-We are all so excited about the luscious new books, curricula, and shiny, pristine school supplies, we just want to get started.
+We are all so excited about the luscious new books, curricula, and shiny, pristine school supplies, we can’t wait to get started.

 After we had to continue our homeschool year into the summer for a few years, I realized I had to learn to manage our time better.
 And not wait until the end of our homeschool year to discover we were more behind than I expected.